bitcoin-core/bitcoincore.org/_posts/en/pages/2016-10-26-segwit-upgrade-guide.md

 - **Activated:** after the completion of the *locked-in* period, the miners who signaled readiness to enforce segwit will begin producing segwit-style blocks that contain transactions with segregated witnesses.

-### Not upgrading

-This section describes what you can do as a miner if you don’t want to enforce segwit.

-During the *started* phase, if you don’t want to adopt segwit, you may simply refuse to upgrade to a segwit-compatible full node such as Bitcoin Core 0.13.1, as well as avoiding any mining software that assumes you want to set segwit’s versionbit of bit 1.

-If segwit reaches *locked-in*, you still don’t need to upgrade, but upgrading is strongly recommended.
-The segwit soft fork does not require you to produce segwit-style blocks, so you may continue producing non-segwit blocks indefinitely.
-However, once segwit activates, it will be possible for other miners to produce blocks that you consider to be valid but which every segwit-enforcing node rejects; if you build any of your blocks upon those invalid blocks, your blocks will be considered invalid too.

-For this reason, after segwit reaches *locked-in*, it is recommended that you either upgrade your full node to Bitcoin Core 0.13.1 or later (or a compatible full node), or that you follow the “not upgrading” instructions in the Full Node section below to use Bitcoin Core 0.13.1 or later as a filter for your pre-segwit software.

 ### Upgrading

 The BIP9 parameters for the segwit soft fork allow miners to begin signaling their support for it at the beginning of the first retarget period on or after 15 November 2016.
 To signal support, you will need to do the following: